You’re listening to YarnCraft.

 Jessica: So Zontee, in our last episode we gave a tip about inspiration boards, and we have gotten some great listener comments.

 Zontee: Yeah, definitely.
 I think that inspiration boards have really been a big hit with everybody.
 I know it’s something that we love over here, and we got one comment from Gina, who said, “Enjoying the new podcast, love the idea for inspiration boards.
 I would like to do the stash swatches on my inspiration board, but I am afraid there isn’t a board big enough for all of my swatches.”
 Well, Gina, something that we think is really helpful is actually grouping your swatches by either type of yarn or by colors and doing a couple of boards, that way you can spread around your work area, and that way you can put all of your swatches up on inspiration boards.
-It’s okay to group inspiration boards by topics, so don’t feel like you have to do one board with all of your swatches, because that would be overwhelming for probably any knitter or crocheter.
+It’s okay to viagra usage statistics by topics, so don’t feel like you have to do one board with all of your swatches, because that would be overwhelming for probably any knitter or crocheter.

 Jessica: Great advice, and we also had a great suggestion; we have a voice message line.